Skip to main content

 Finally, define the minimum and maximum warning and breach thresholds.

-• In case of relative values, define the threshold with a numeric value between 0 and 1 - relative values are always analyzed as percentages, which is defined as decimal (e.g. 10% threshold defined as 0,1).
-For example, you could define maximum warning threshold as "0,09" and maximum breach threshold as "0,10" for "Stock position's share in the portfolio cannot exceed 10% of portfolio's total market value" - you would get a warning when market value of any stock position exceeds 9% of the total market value of the portfolio and a breach when market value of any stock position exceeds 10% of the total market value of the portfolio.
+• For relative values, define the threshold with a numeric value between 0 and 1.
+For example, 10% threshold is defined as 0,1.
+For example, you could define maximum warning threshold as "0,09" and maximum breach threshold as "0,10" for "Stock position's share in the portfolio cannot exceed 10% of portfolio's total market value".
+You will get a warning when the market value of any stock position exceeds 9% of the portfolio's total market value and a breach when the market value of any stock position exceeds 10% of the portfolio's total market value.

-"Stock position's share in the portfolio cannot exceed 10% of portfolio's total market value."
+"Equity position's share in the portfolio can't exceed 10% of portfolio's total market value."

 Value(s) to compare